 Central Europeans’ assumptions “rested on the premise that Germany’s commitment to the region trumped its historical sensitivity toward Russia,” he argues, “and that economic integration within the EU would ultimately displace those trends.”

-Although Germany has cautioned against expanding NATO eastward, balking at letting in Georgia and Ukraine, and although it rejects permanent NATO bases in the Baltic states and Poland, it has also taken a harder line against Russia than many outside the country expected and economic integration with Central Europe is far more important to German business than trade relations with Russia.
+Although Germany has cautioned against expanding NATO eastward, balked at letting in Georgia and Ukraine and rejected permanent NATO bases in the Baltic states and Poland, it has also taken a harder line against Russia than many outsiders expected.
+Economic integration with Central Europe is more important to German businesses than trade with Russia.

-Germany is also depending more on Poland, which shares its relatively liberal economic outlook and conservative fiscal instincts, to balance against protectionist and profligate France and Italy when the United Kingdom seems to be slowly retreating from the European Union.
+Germany also depends more on Poland, with which it shares a liberal economic outlook and conservative fiscal instincts, in order to balance against protectionist and profligate France and Italy.
+This alliance will only become more important if the United Kingdom retreats from the European Union.

-What can be argued certainly is that it would be a mistake to omit the “Central” from “Central Europe.”
+What can be argued with certainty, however, is that it would be a mistake to omit the “Central” from “Central Europe.”
 The region has a culture of its own, similar to Western Europe’s but also influenced by the East.
-Regional integration, however actively backed by Germany, will not change that except perhaps in the very long term.
+Regional integration, however actively backed by Germany, will not change.

 If the present East-West standoff is eventually to be resolved and Russia drawn into Europe again, Central Europe’s “in-between” identity and status might even prove useful.